-Introduction to the Course, Coach Award Pathway, Role and Remit and British Canoeing Awarding Body Coaching Pathway:
+Introduction to the Course, Development Coach Pathway, Role and Remit and British Canoeing Awarding Body Coach Pathway:

-- Provide an overview of the journey to the Open Water Canoe Coach Assessment and the options, along with the role and remit of an Open Water Canoe Coach; - Provide an overview of the qualifications beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1; - Reinforce the aim of the training to build on existing experience and learning (e.g. Core) to develop their discipline specific coaching; - Identify resources (eLearning, books, etc.) available for them to get stuck into.
+- Provide an overview of the journey to Coach Award Sea Kayak Coach Assessment and the options, along with the role and remit of a Sea Kayak Coach; - Provide an overview of the qualifications beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1; - Identify resources (eLearning, books, etc.) available for them to get stuck into.